paypal/openapilint/docs/common.md

 Any `*Pattern` can be made case insensitive by adding `IgnoreCase`, such as `thenPatternIgnoreCase`.

-The `*Absent` is as it sounds, will match only if the field is not present at all.
+The `*Absent` option is as it sounds, will match only if the field is not present at all.
 The following example shows how a `description` field should be absent if the `name` matches a `special_name`:

 ```json
 {